HappyFunCorp/nfct/HOWTO.md

     }
 ```

 Third, running the deployed code.
-Here, only the owner can call the code, but note that you could let anyone do so, or maintain a separate list of code "runners";:
+Here, only the owner can call the code, but note that you could let anyone do so, or maintain a separate list of code "runners":
 ```
     function runCode(uint256 tokenId, string memory abiSignature, string[] memory args) override public {
         require(balanceOf(msg.sender, tokenId) > 0); // but again note other possibilites exist...